 We think that to make this crystal clear and avoid any future misunderstandings, we should change the yellow sentence to make the coupling between content of the NAS and RRC procedures, i.e. to say piggybacking is only allowed when both these procedures are for bearer add/mod/release.
 We suggest this wording:

-In downlink piggybacking of NAS messages is used only for bearer establishment/modification/release.
+In downlink piggybacking of NAS messages in RRCReconfiguration is used only for NAS messages containing PDU session related signalling (i.e. that are associated with bearer establishment/modification/release).

 A CR doing this change is provided in R2-1904036.